-each link can collide with all the other links.
-There are two information flows in the network, one from node 1 to node N, and another from node N to node 1.

-3) MCMF problem: We use the same bi-directional line networks with the same interference model.
+- two information flows in the network, one from node 1 to node N, and another from node N to node 1. - 3) MCMF problem: We use the same bi-directional line networks with the same interference model.
 For the two flows, we require that the desired traffic rate of one flow is half of the desired traffic rate of the other flow.

-Similar to Section V-A, we compare our algorithm with the two-step method.
+Similar to Section VI-A, we compare our algorithm with the two-step method.
 However, instead of enumerating the maximal independent sets in the conflict graph, we use the cycle-enumeration method [7], [8] to calculate the scheduling rate region in the two-step method.